-- Precedent a court decision that is considered an authority and influences future decisions. - Fourteenth Amendment after the Civil War, this amendment extended the rights of citizens to formerly enslaved people. - Unanimous characterized by complete agreement. - Little Rock Nine the first group of African-American students who attended Central High School in Little Rock, Arkansas. - Federal courts cases involving the constitutionality of a law, cases involving the laws and treaties of the U.S. ambassadors and public ministers, disputes between two or more states, admiralty law, also known as maritime law, and bankruptcy cases. - Appease to bring to a state of peace. - Pupil placement laws laws used in Southern states to avoid desegregation by assigning individual students to the schools deemed appropriate for them and requiring a long and complicated process to request transfer to a different school. - Citizens' Councils organizations formed to counter desegregation. - Massive resistance laws passed in response to Brown vs. Board of Education (1954) with the intention of stalling school desegregation. - Reconstruction the period after the Civil War ended when the United States worked to integrate newly-freed African Americans as full citizens. - Civil Rights Act of 1964 prohibited discrimination in public places, provided for the integration of schools and other public facilities, and made employment discrimination illegal.
+- Precedent a court decision that is considered an authority and influences future decisions. - Fourteenth Amendment ratified in 1868, granted citizenship to all persons born or naturalized in the United States-including formerly enslaved people-and guaranteed all persons "equal protection of the laws." - Unanimous characterized by complete agreement. - Little Rock Nine the first group of African-American students who attended Central High School in Little Rock, Arkansas. - Federal courts cases involving the constitutionality of a law, cases involving the laws and treaties of the U.S. ambassadors and public ministers, disputes between two or more states, admiralty law, also known as maritime law, and bankruptcy cases. - Appease to bring to a state of peace. - Pupil placement laws laws used in Southern states to avoid desegregation by assigning individual students to the schools deemed appropriate for them and requiring a long and complicated process to request transfer to a different school. - Citizens' Councils organizations formed to counter desegregation. - Massive resistance the widespread opposition of many white Southerners to the Supreme Court's decision in Brown v.
+Board of Education (1954).
+In 1956, two years after Brown, the overwhelming majority of southern congressmen and senators signed the "Southern Manifesto," a document that condemned the decision. - Reconstruction the period after the Civil War ended when the United States worked to integrate newly-freed African Americans as full citizens.